-- Welcome bonus comes with no rollover requirements theScore is now live in two states and will soon be expanding to additional states thanks to a market access deal reached with Penn National Gaming.
+- Welcome bonus comes with no rollover requirements theScore is now live in three states and will soon be expanding to additional states thanks to a market access deal reached with Penn National Gaming.
 Currently, theScore offers mobile betting in:

 Many of our good readers here at BettingUSA may already recognize theScore as the name of the wildly-popular mobile app dedicated to breaking sports news, betting odds, alerts and so much more.